-This mapping significantly improves the ability of the network to reconstruct highlights and capture high-frequency image features, addressing the shortcomings of the traditional NeuMIP network.
+This mapping significantly improves the ability of the network to reconstruct highlights and capture high-frequency image features, addressing the shortcomings of the original NeuMIP network.
 The formulation of our decoder $\decoder$ is a composition of two functions $\decoder = \decoder^\prime \circ \gamma$.
 Where only $\decoder^\prime$ is learned and $\gamma(.)$ is the encoding function that is applied to each of the input values which are all normalized, $p \in {u, \omega_i, \omega_o}$

 where L defines the level of frequencies.
-Based on our experiments, we set L as 10 and 4 for $\gamma(u)$ and $\gamma(\omega)$, respectively. \figref{fig_ablation} shows a comparison with and without the input encoding stage for a sample scene to highlight its contribution.
+Based on our experiments, we set L as 10 and 4 for $\gamma(u)$ and $\gamma(\omega)$, respectively.

-\mypara{Inception module (optional)} In addition to the input encodings $\gamma(.)$, to further improve capturing the high frequencies, we propose an optional step for using an Inception module instead of MLP layers, used in classical NeuMIP.
-Introducing Inception blocks comes with the expense of slower training and evaluation time, due to the larger number of network weights.
-Hence, we refer to this as \textit{optional} step and do not include it in our comparison results with NeuMIP for fairness.
-The contribution of our extended architecture capturing the fine details is exhibited in \figref{fig_ablation_inception}.

-The Inception modules were first introduced in \cite{inception} is a network block that optimizes the structure of a convolutional network based on the image model.
-It allows multiple types of filter sizes instead of a constant one, such as for fully-connected layers.
-This unique network design leveraging the Inception layers enables capturing the image features in multiple scales and reproducing details while preserving the overall appearance simultaneously.
-Introducing an adaptive kernel size into our network yields better capturing of image features in different scales.